ajpikul-com/static_template/README.md

 . scripts/bootstrap
 make
 ```
-you can delete sass-spec and libsass
+You can delete sass-spec and libsass in the sources folder.
 ```
 cd -
 git remote remove origin
 git remote add origin https://github.com/<user>/<my_new_website>
 ```

-Edit the Makefile and write in your stage and production directory.
-In my build system, these directories are in /var/www.

-### permissions

-`contate` expects to be run as a "nobody" user- the makefile does this automatically.
+NOTE: `contate` expects to be run as a "nobody" user- the Makefile does this automatically.
 This is forced as a security precaution.
 In this way, any script run will only have write access to folders it was explicitly given.
 This is important because we're executing arbitrary scripts.

 ```